 The Company has included a liability within the financial statements to reflect its own future funding obligations based upon a discounted cash flow basis.
-The discounted cash flow has been calculated by using a long term inflation rate of 3.15% and a discount rate of 0.85%.
+The discounted cash flow has been calculated by using predicted future inflation rates of 10% in years 1 and 2 and 6% thereafter.
+The discount rate used is 0.85%.